Finding a good moving company can sometimes be as hard as the moving process itself. You have to look out for scammers trying to inflate costs.

 When searching for a moving company, try to get an estimate from at least three companies.
 Make sure to ask for an in-person estimate so that the moving company can get a better idea of how much you need to have moved and give you a more accurate estimate.

 During the estimate, watch how professional (or unprofessional) the moving company representative is.
-This includes if they show up late to the appointment, have an inability to answer your questions, or are unsure of what the company they work for is capable of.
+This includes if they show up late to the appointment, are unable to answer your questions, or are unsure of what the company they work for is capable of.
 Any of these should raise a red flag and you should consider going elsewhere.

 How to evaluate moving companies